When (If Ever) is it Necessary?

 Long-handled snow rakes work great on freshly fallen snow, and at $45 they are relatively affordable.
 Look for models with sturdy telescoping handles and built-in rollers, which keep the blade safely above the shingles.

 Other versions work by releasing the snow from underneath.
 These models slide between the roof and snow, allowing gravity and the snow’s own weight to do most of the work.
-Models range from $50 to $125 or more for unique systems utilizing nylon sheeting.
+Models range from $50-$125 or more for unique systems utilizing nylon sheeting.
 Again, search out models with sturdy adjustable handles.

 Eakes offers a common sense word of caution about all these snow removal tools.
 “They tend to work their best on light, fluffy snow — the kind that probably doesn’t need to be removed in the first place.”